BladewindUI: Customizing BladewindUI

 The BladewindUI library has made some default UI decisions which may be different from what you need in your projects.
 For example, all Tag and Button component texts are always uppercase.
 To make them lowercase, you will need to set uppercasing="false".
 If you need all your buttons in lowercase, that means you will be typing a lot of uppercasing="false".
 Now what if you also need all your buttons to be small and to have no focus rings, your code every time will be

-<x-bladewind-button show_focus_ring="false" size="small" uppercasing="false">
+<x-bladewind::button show_focus_ring="false" size="small" uppercasing="false">

 Save